gbif/hp-sanbi/_posts/2023-22-08-DNA-Barcode-data-course.md

 - Practice the key tools and approaches to maximize data quality, data linking, and data reuse.
 - Explore the benefits of FAIR and open data principles in biodiversity research and collaboration.
 - Understand the value of data management as a research-enabling tool.
 - Broadly understand the importance of international biodiversity infrastructures, and how these can contribute to biodiversity assessments, monitoring, conservation, and red-listing.

+# Join the iNaturalist bioblitz project
+You may like to start observing Bombus, Vicia, and Crocus around you using the [iNaturalist app](https://www.inaturalist.org/)
+You can also upload photo observations from your desktop.
+Observations from anywhere in Cape Town can be added until the end of the course.
+There will be three prizes: for the most observations made, for the highest number of species observed, and for the highest number of identifications made.